madeline-scyphers/Procyon-Wiki/docs/Factions/Guild of Engineers.md

   - Yast Jor (commanding, shrewd, bold).
 turf: "[[Procyon/Rin/SB-176]]"
 quirks: Many high-ranking Guild members sport custom cybernetics.
-situation: Decadent and powerful, the Guild of Engineers is beyond the [Governor](Characters/Governor%20Ritam%20al%E2%80%99Malklaith.md)'s ability to police.
+situation: Decadent and powerful, the Guild of Engineers is beyond the [[Characters/Governor Ritam al’Malklaith|Governor]]'s ability to police.
 They are exploiting this remote sector to perform experiments banned by the Cults and the Hegemon.
 Their current project involves converting Way energy into a highly unstable but physical compound.
 ---
 ## Tier